onymous-games/whisper-rpg/README.md

 ## Items

 Items such as daggers, armor, spy glasses are represented on cards.
-These cards contain all rules for how to use that item including how many limbs that item takes up, its intended purpose, attribute requirements, etc.
+These cards hold all rules for how to use that item including how many limbs that item takes up, its intended purpose, attribute requirements, etc.

 Your character must meet all requirements in order to use the item effectively.
 If your character does not meet all requirements, the Universe may decide how the item applies.

 For instance:
-- Your character doesn't meet the BA requirements, so the Universe decides that on a fail of 4 or more, your character deals damage to themselves instead of the opponent.
+- Your character doesn't meet the BA requirements, so the Universe decides that on a failure of 4 or more, your character deals damage to themselves instead of the opponent.
 - Perhaps your character attempts to use two spears at once (which would require four hands).
 In this case, you have + 1 damage when you hit, but -4 chance to hit.
-- Maybe your character attempts to wear two sets of armour at one time.
+- Maybe your character attempts to wear two sets of armor at one time.
 You're asked to role a D20.
-On anything below 10, the second set of armour is damaged.
+On anything below 10, the second set of armor is damaged.
 10-19, it's simply impossible to get it on.
-On a 20, you can wear both sets of armour at once, but you have to have the BA necessary or you can't move at all.
+On a 20, you can wear both sets of armor at once, but you have to have the BA necessary or you can't move at all.

 Here's an example item: